 “It’s not just going to get better because there’s just no reason for it to get better,” Logemann added.
 “Even health care systems make a lot of money on treating the complications of obesity.
 I don’t see any end in sight.”

 According to the latest data from the Centers for Disease Control and Prevention, nearly 42 percent of the entire country qualified as metabolically obese between 2017 and 2020, just before the coronavirus pandemic swept the nation.
-Nearly 77 percent of adults are considered, at minimum, overweight and are handing down bad habits to their children, nearly 20 percent of whom aged 2 to 19 are obese.
+At least 67 percent of adults are considered, at minimum, overweight and are handing down bad habits to their children, nearly 20 percent of whom aged 2 to 19 are obese.

 The nation’s obesity crisis is showing no signs of slowing down even as the consequences of excessive weight continue to accelerate.
 In 2021, diabetes deaths eclipsed a six-figure toll for the second year in a row.
 Obesity played a driving factor.